scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

       * Also, you can configure Azure Container Registry integration for existing AKS clusters using [az aks update](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-update) command with `--attach-acr` flag.
       * Please refer to the [Azure Official Document](https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration) for more details.

-1. Update a custom values file of Helm Charts.
+1. Update the custom values file of the Helm Chart of a Scalar product you want to install.
    * You need to specify your private container registry and the version (tag) as the value of `[].image.repository` and `[].image.version (tag)` in the custom values file.
    * You do NOT need to specify the `reg-acr-secrets` as the value of `[].imagePullSecrets`, because your private container registry (Azure Container Registry) allows access from your AKS nodes.
    * Examples
       * Please refer to the `Deploy containers on Kubernetes other than AKS (Azure Kubernetes Service) from your private container registry using Scalar Helm Charts` section of this document.

-1. Deploy Scalar products using Helm Charts with the above custom values file.
+1. Deploy the Scalar product using the Helm Chart with the above custom values file.